Khaaz/homelab/README.md

 ### Repository structure

-- `apps/` – Docker Compose projects for each service
+- `apps/` – Docker Compose projects for each app stack
+- `iac/` – Infra as Code (ansible, terraform) for automatic deployment
-- `preseed/` – unattended Debian installer files
+- `preseed/` – Unattended / automatic Debian installer files
-- `src/` – automation code (Ansible playbooks and helper scripts)
+- `src/` – Scripts and utils for the repo
-- `config/` – shared configuration such as SSH keys
+- `config/` – Shared and global configuration (global config and SSH keys)
-- `assets/` – diagrams and images
+- `assets/` – Diagrams and images

 ## Setup